-Marketing, as it relates to food service teams, ranges from finding local sponsors, to creating a brand and promotional materials for the department, to hosting Junior Chef competitions in order to engage students in cooking and menu design.
+Marketing in food service ranges from finding local sponsors, to creating a brand and promotional materials, to hosting Junior Chef competitions to engage students in cooking and menu design.
 Marketing is communication, education, and engagement with the district, parents, students, and community.
 School meal programs offer more than just feeding kids, and part of our role in food service is to reach out to our stakeholders through marketing and education.

-The most successful school lunch programs are supported through effective marketing and education programs that connect the food served in the cafeteria with developing healthy lifestyles, nutrition education, agriculture, and cooking.
+The most successful school lunch programs are supported through effective marketing and education programs that connect food with developing healthy lifestyles, nutrition education, agriculture, and cooking.
 This section covers:

-The cafeteria isn’t just a place where kids eat, it’s also a learning environment where you can visually reinforce the lessons that you are teaching through your menus, activities, and events.
-Visual food education in the cafeteria can take on many forms—from posters depicting appropriate portion sizes to signs reminding students about salad bar etiquette.
+The cafeteria isn’t just a place where kids eat, it’s also a learning environment where you can visually reinforce the healthy food messaging through menus, activities, and events.
+Visual food education in the cafeteria can take on many forms—from posters depicting appropriate portion sizes to signs about salad bar etiquette.

 Hosting a junior chef competition in your school district is an innovative way to increase student participation in your school food program.
 The competition is appropriate for both elementary and secondary level contestants.
 You can also involve the local community to engage more stakeholders.

-An excellent way to strengthen your educational efforts in the lunchroom is through learning events such as Lunchroom Education.
-Volunteers and interns are a huge help in this area because they can assist your staff and provide one-on-one engagement with students, which is important for making lasting impressions.
+An excellent way to strengthen educational efforts in the lunchroom is through learning events such as Lunchroom Education.
+Volunteers and interns are a huge help in this area; they can assist staff and provide one-on-one student engagement, which is important for making lasting impressions.

 Register to Download The Lunch Box Tools

 Please help us keep The Lunch Box tools and resources free for all users by registering here!
 It will help us demonstrate to our supporters how this site is used in school food work.